Select your climate zone What is my climate zone?

 • Parsnip leaves

 Best grown in deep sandy, loamy soil.
-After planting keep seeds moist - can cover with a wooden plank or mulch - until seeds germinate.
+Use fresh seed and soak seed overnight then, after planting, keep seeds moist until seed germinate.
+Similar to starting carrots, maybe cover with a wooden plank or mulch until seeds germinate.
+They will completely fail if the seed dries out after planting and it's not unusual to have an entire packet fail.
 Difficult to grow in summer as the seed dries out fast and won't germinate.
 Leave in the ground until after frost or at least a couple of weeks of really cold weather.
 The cold results in the starch in the roots being converted into sugars which give the parsnip its sweet taste.
 Use a spade to dig the parsnip out of the ground.

 Culinary hints - cooking and eating Parsnip